oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

   Locate your Oracle Database username and password, and the database connection string.
-The connection string is commonly of the format ``hostname/servicename``, using the hostname where the database is running, and the service name of the Oracle Database instance.
+The connection string is commonly of the format ``hostname/servicename``, using the hostname where the database is running, and using the service name of the Oracle Database instance.

   Substitute your username, password and connection string in the code.
 Run the Python script, for example::